 The Automotive Technology program provides theoretical foundations, practical education, and work experience in the engineering, testing, servicing, troubleshooting and repairing of automobiles.
 The program is accredited by the ASE Education Foundation and offers instruction in all eight areas of Automotive Repair.
 The curriculum follows the ASE Education Foundation standards, and instructs students in all aspects of automotive repair in the major automotive brands.
 The instruction is aimed at ASE technician certification exams and helps students prepare to sit for them.
 In addition, the program is Maine's only MOPAR Career Automotive Program, (MCAP) Local program.
+Students that attend the program will have to choose one of three manufacture training programs to study.

-Students that attend the program will also study the Chrysler, Dodge, Jeep, Ram and Fiat curriculum, becoming MOPAR level one certified technicians at the completion of the program.
+Students may choose the Chrysler, Dodge, Jeep, Ram and Fiat curriculum, becoming MOPAR level one certified technicians at the completion of the program.
 This affords the student the opportunity to work for a MOPAR dealership, if they have desire to, and begin doing warranty repair for the dealership day one of their employment.
 Additionally, students may elect to place their name in national data base of MCAP graduates, affording them opportunity to be recruited by dealers from across the nation.

-As an option to the MCAP program, Students may choose to study the Subaru University curriculum, in place of the MCAP curriculum.
+Students may choose to study the Subaru University curriculum, in place of the MCAP curriculum.
 As with the MCAP curriculum, students will become Subaru Level One certified technicians by the end of the program.
 Students choosing this path will be provided with the option to choose a Subaru Dealership to complete their internship in, and ultimately to work in.